vannizhang/react-redux-boilerplate/README.md

 ### Prettier
 An opinionated code formatter that helps ensure code consistency and readability across teams.
 It supports a wide range of languages and integrates with many popular text editors and build tools.

-### Esri-Loader
+### @arcgis/core
-A lightweight library for loading the ArcGIS API for JavaScript asynchronously.
-It helps improve application performance by loading only the required modules when needed.
+A minified, unbuilt version of the ArcGIS Maps SDK for JavaScript ES modules.

 ## Getting Started
 Before you start, make sure you have a fresh version of [Node.js](https://nodejs.org/en/) and NPM installed.
 The current Long Term Support (LTS) release is an ideal starting point.